cs411-alawini/fa23-cs411-team009-ERROR/doc/DatabaseDesign.md

 6) Each crime can be verified by one or more users (Police with dedicated access control).
 7) Users can sign up to the portal with a unique email and username.
 User name is used as primary key and a unique constraint is used to ensure a unique email address is used.

+# Description and Cardinality of Relationships

+1. CrimeType - Relationship maps CrimeReports to CrimeCodes.
+Each crime report can have 1 CrmCd, each CrmCd can be associated with 0 or more DR_NO (Crime Reports).<br>
+2. CrimeLocation - Relationship maps CrimeReports to AreaMapping.
+Each crime report can have 1 Area, each Area can be associated with 0 or more DR_NO (Crime Reports).<br>
+3. Status - Relationship maps CrimeReports to Status.
+Each crime report can have 1 Status, each Status can be associated with 0 or more DR_NO (Crime Reports).<br>
+4. CrimePremis - Relationship maps CrimeReports to PremisCodes.
+Each crime report can have 1 Premis_Cd, each Premis_Cd can be associated with 0 or more DR_NO (Crime Reports).<br>
+5. CrimeWeapon - Relationship maps CrimeReports to WeaponsUsed.
+Each crime report can have 0 or 1 Weapon_Used_cd, each Weapon_Used_cd can be associated with 0 or more DR_NO (Crime Reports).<br>
+6. CrimeMO - Relationship maps CrimeReports to MOCodes.
+Each crime report can have 0 or more MOCode, each MOCode can be associated with 0 or more DR_NO (Crime Reports).<br>
+7. CrimeReporting - Relationship maps CrimeReports to UserLogin.
+Each crime report can have 0 or 1 username (reporter), each username can be associated with 0 or more DR_NO (Crime Reports).<br>
+8. CrimeVerification - Relationship maps CrimeReports to UserLogin.
+Each crime report can have 0 or more username (verifiers), each username can be associated with 0 or more DR_NO (Crime Reports).<br>

 # Normalisation Process

 ## For the Original Dataset: